Rachel Endo, PhD/SPHR

 Prior to joining the University of Washington Tacoma, she was Inaugural Chair of the Teacher Education Department, which was the largest departmental entity at Hamline University (Minnesota's oldest university, which was founded in 1854), in the School of Education, where she was the first Asian/American person to serve on the Education faculty.
 Prior to her time at Hamline University, she was Faculty Coordinator of the Master of Arts in Teaching Program, the largest program on campus, at the College of St. Mary, where she made history as the: (a) first Asian/American person and Woman of Color to serve on the faculty, as well as, (b) the first Person of Color to serve on the faculty in the Education Department.
 Before becoming a faculty member, she held various administrative and teaching positions in Illinois and Nebraska, spanning both private and public institutions and organizations.
 She started her career in higher education as Director of Multicultural Students at the University of Nebraska at Omaha.

-Endo holds multiple HR credentials from the Human Resource Certification Institute (NCCA & IAS accredited), including the Senior Professional in Human Resource (SPHR) credential, which demonstrates competency in 6 core areas of HR functional expertise, also known as the HR Body of Knowledge or BOK: (1) Business Management and Strategy, (2) Workforce Planning and Employment, (3) Human Resource Development, (4) Compensation and Benefits, (5) Employee and Labor Relations, and (6) Risk Management.
+Endo holds multiple HR credentials from the Human Resources Certification Institute (NCCA & IAS accredited), including the Senior Professional in Human Resources (SPHR) credential, which demonstrates competency in 6 core areas of HR functional expertise, also known as the HR Body of Knowledge or BOK: (1) Business Management and Strategy, (2) Workforce Planning and Employment, (3) Human Resource Development, (4) Compensation and Benefits, (5) Employee and Labor Relations, and (6) Risk Management.

 Honors and Awards